Foreign relations of the Soviet Union: Relations with Israel

+For its first years Israel had wanted to remain on good terms with the USSR, but after antisemitism in the USSR rose and the Israeli public opinion turned on the USSR, relations turned.
+The Israeli government was still hesitant to change its stance on the USSR as shown by renowned Israeli UN ambassador and politician named Abba Eban who said America wanted to add their, "...loud and resounding voice to those who disparage the Soviet Union along with the entire propagandist political spectrum the world over."
 The first source of tension in relations between Israel and the Soviet Union occurred on February 9, 1953 (four weeks before the death of Joseph Stalin), when the USSR severed relations with Israel.
 The USSR used a bomb incident against the Soviet Legation in Tel Aviv as an excuse to end relations and claimed that the government was responsible.
 The Israeli government received this news with shock and concern.
 This was the first breach in diplomatic relations that Israel had experienced with a superpower.
 There is a general consensus that Israeli charges against the USSR Doctors' Plot and public want for improvement for the Soviet Jews were deciding factors.
 Without Israel's fierce hostility to the false allegations of the Doctors' Plot, the Soviet Union most likely would not have ended relations.
 After the rupture, Israel continued to speak out against the Doctors' Plot, and successfully attracted international attention.

 After the death of Stalin in 1953, the Soviet Union's foreign policy was less hostile.
 The new Soviet Prime Minister, Vyacheslav Molotov, presented a new policy of openness and peacefulness.
 This new policy inspired Israel to initiate relations with the USSR again, on condition that Israel would no longer criticize the USSR publicly, especially regarding the Soviet Jews.
 Moscow began to support the Arab states in the Arab-Israeli conflict in order to use this conflict for its own confrontation with the West.